Last updated: June 16, 2022

 Bradleys Head features a small lighthouse, built in 1905 that is still active today.

 The lighthouse, closed to the public, is located just in front of Bradleys Head, connected to shore by a small footbridge.

-Next to the big mast is the start of the Bradleys Head Memorial Walk, which flows into the walking track to Chowder Bay.
+Next to the big mast is the start of the Bradleys Head Memorial Walk, which flows into the walking trail to Chowder Bay.

 This short avenue commemorates the loss of 22 commissioned Royal Australian Navy ships and submarines, each represented by a little plaque.

 Now that you’ve explored Bradleys Head, it’s time to start the walking track to Chowder Bay.

 If you’re starting in Bradleys Head, follow the trail into the bush heading towards Taylors Bay.
 Simply look out for the big signpost which marks the start of the walk.

 The trail soon evolves into a real bushwalk, surrounded by native trees, like eucalyptus and ferns, and lots of wildlife, such as birds and lizards.
 There’s also even a little waterfall along the way.

 After a few hundred metres you will see a sign pointing left to Athol Hall Cafe and Function Centre, which is a lovely place for morning or afternoon tea.

 Taylors Bay and Chowder Head

 As you continue, the track circles around Taylors Bay, offering great views of this picturesque bay with usually lots of small boats anchored.
 There is a short sidetrack that goes down to the bay as well.

 From Taylors Bay, the track continues to Clifton Gardens and Chowder Bay via the Chowder Head peninsula.